guimassoqueto/guimassoqueto/README.md

 ## About

-TDD, Clean Architecture, Design Patterns entusiast.
+TDD, Clean Architecture, Design Patterns entusiast. wtih
 To make it clear, I only know a little more than the basics of front end development.
+I'm able to work with React and Angular, but only with simple apps.
 **If you are looking for a Front End Specialist, I am not what you are looking for.**

 Currently studying Deep Learning/IA.